vstinner/unicode_book/encodings.rst

 Undecodable byte sequences
 ''''''''''''''''''''''''''

-When a byte string is decoded from an encoding, the decoder may fail to decode a specific byte sequence.
-For example, ``0x61 0x62 0x63 0xFF`` is not decodable from :ref:`ASCII` nor :ref:`UTF-8`, but it is decodable from :ref:`ISO-8859-1`.
+When a :ref:`byte string <bytes>` is decoded from an encoding, the decoder may fail to decode a specific byte sequence.
+For example, ``0x61 0x62 0x63 0xE9`` is not decodable from :ref:`ASCII` nor :ref:`UTF-8`, but it is decodable from :ref:`ISO-8859-1`.

 Some encodings are able to decode any byte sequences.
 All encodings of the